-To handle all communication with the target system, a host-based target server is included in the Tornado 2 IDE.
+To handle all communication with the target system, a hostbased target server is included in the Tornado 2 IDE.
 All tools that seek interaction with the target system are able to connect as clients to the target server and issue requests of target operations.
 To provide tool vendors with a possibility to create their own add-ons to the Tornado 2 IDE, a programming interface is provided.
 The Wind River Tool Exchange (WTX) API enables developers to create tools that communicate and interact directly with the VxWorks target server.
 For the implementation of our Time Machine system, the Historian and the Time Traveler were integrated and implemented as a WTX tool, able to connect with a running target server and to force a replay execution upon the system running on that target.
-The structure of the Tornado 2 IDE, the Time Machine and the target system interactions is depicted in Figure 3.

-Figure 3: Target system, IDE and Time Machine integration
+Figure 3: Target system, IDE and Time Machine integration.